ECB's Praet: may need flexibility on emergency funding in a crisis

 Praet, the European Central Bank's chief economist, told Portuguese newspaper Jornal de Negócios that it was "a topic for politicians to discuss" what was needed from the Greek government.

-Greece's finance minister meets his euro zone peers and ECB President Mario Draghi on Monday to discuss how to proceed with his country's bailout program, which runs out on Feb.
+Greece's finance minister meets his euro zone peers and ECB President Mario Draghi on Monday to discuss how to proceed with his country's bailout programme, which runs out on Feb.
 28.

 A failure to agree a deal for Greece could accelerate deposit outflows from Greek banks, which have increased as EU negotiations have stalled.
 Should the banks become insolvent, the ECB would have little choice but to cut off the ELA supply.